Scaling Network Topologies for Multi-User Entanglement Distribution: Abstract

 \section{Abstract}

 Future quantum internet relies on large-scale entanglement distribution.
 Quantum decoherence is a significant obstacle in large-scale networks, which otherwise perform better with multiple paths between the source and destination.
-We propose a new topology, connected tree, with a significant amount of redundant edges to support multi-path routing of entangled pairs.
-We qualitatively analyse the scalability of quantum networks to maximum user capacity in decoherence for different topologies.
-Our analysis shows that thin-connected tree networks can accommodate a larger number of user pairs than more evenly distributed lattice topology.
-We extend our analysis to quantum key distribution and show that the quantum network of a thin tree topology is more robust against decoherence and leads to better key distribution among multiple communicating parties.
+We propose a new topology, a connected tree, with a significant number of redundant edges to support multi-path routing of entangled pairs.
+We qualitatively analyze the scalability of quantum networks to maximum user capacity in decoherence for different topologies.
+Our analysis shows that thin-connected tree networks can accommodate a larger number of user pairs while maintaining a high-routing environment, resulting in less dependence on quantum memories for routing than distributed lattice or P-2-P topologies.
+Thus, leading to robustness against decoherence and better key generation rates among multiple communicating parties in quantum key distribution.